gautamxyz/testing/README.md

 # testing
-This repo is for testing purpose.
+This repo is for testing